 You need to carry your equipment so make sure you have tested it and only bring what you need.
 Having winter mountain experience will help you understand the essential gear needed for this trip.
 Learning how to be a minimalist is important.
 You do need to be comfortable and test your clothing, so you have the right gloves, layers, down jacket and be comfortable using all equipment.

 4).
 Pick a 6-day Program

 More acclimatization and training gives you safer climb to high altitude.
-We like to get up to 4,000m/ 13,000 feet prior to going onto Mont Blanc.
+It is important to get up to 4,000m/ 13,000 feet prior to going onto Mont Blanc.
+This acclimatization and preparation sets you up nicely for your Mont Blanc climb.
 We can do this in Chamonix, Switzerland or Italy and is weather pendent.
 We have found climbing Gran Paradiso is a good lead up to Mont Blanc and is a beautiful trek in and climb.

 5).
 Be Comfortable in a Mountain Environment

-You should consider doing a winter skills course.
-We run trips in Scotland every winter, exposing you to harsh conditions, steep terrain and a great opportunity to get out training and preparing for climbing Mont Blanc.
-You will gain experience walking on a rope with other people, managing an ice axe, walking in crampons and testing out your mountaineering boots.
+You should consider doing a winter skills course in with us before, going to Mont Blanc.
+We run trips in Scotland every winter, including, advanced mountaineering course.
+Exposing yourself to harsh conditions along with, steep terrain on snow is a great opportunity to practice for climbing Mont Blanc.
+It is really important to experience walking on a rope with other people before Mont Blanc.
+You also need to understand how you manage an ice axe, walking in crampons and testing out your mountaineering boots.